matter-labs/zksync-web-era-docs/docs/tools/hardhat/migrating-to-zksync.md

 import "@matterlabs/hardhat-zksync-solc";
 ```

-Networks on zkSync Era require two different URL endpoints: one for layer 1 (Ethereum or Goerli), and one for layer 2 (zkSync).
+Networks on zkSync Era require two different URL endpoints: one for layer 1 (Ethereum or Sepolia), and one for layer 2 (zkSync).
 This is how you add the zkSync Era testnet to your list of networks in the `hardhat.config.ts`:

 ```typescript
 const config: HardhatUserConfig = {